- SO YOU NEED TO RAISE SOME MONEY…

 These challenges need not drive you to despair!
-This guide is designed to aid you in fundraising planning: to understand the needs of your older house of worship, to decide whether to begin a capital campaign in your congregation, and to extend your campaign to your community and other funders.
-You’ll learn how to determine what you and your congregation can do yourselves, and what you’ll need professional help for.
+This guide is designed to aid you in fundraising planning: to understand the needs of your older house of worship; to decide whether to begin a capital campaign in your congregation; and to extend your campaign to your community and other funders.
+You’ll learn how to determine what you and your congregation can do yourselves, and when you’ll need professional help.
 And in the process, you may find your vision and your ministry enhanced as you think outside your own walls.
-Raising money can be intimidating, but it can also be an exciting catalyst for new community outreach as well.
+Raising money can be intimidating, but it can also be an exciting catalyst for new community outreach.

 You can use this guide in two ways:

 Many fundraising efforts start when someone notices a problem, such as the stained glass windows sagging or the roof leaking.
-Other efforts begin when someone sees a new vision for ministry, such as a new after-school program for the kids or a renovation of the fellowship hall.
-In either case, the temptation is to start raising money for that particular project without considering larger issues-does the leaky roof indicate extensive damage?
+Other efforts begin when someone sees a new vision for ministry, such as a new after-school program for children or a fellowship hall renovation.
+In either case, the temptation is to start raising money for that particular project without considering larger issues.
+Does the leaky roof indicate extensive damage?
 Will the new program require updating the restrooms and kitchen?

-One of the important decisions that clergy and congregational leaders will need to make together is whether to raise funds for a particular project or to launch a comprehensive capital campaign.
-If your conditions survey indicates that only a few small items are needed, project fundraising may be fine.
-But the conditions survey may show that multiple repairs are needed, such as rewiring, painting, repairing termite damage, replacing a few deteriorating joists, and making the whole building accessible for the disabled.
+One of the important decisions that clergy and congregational leaders need to make together is whether to raise funds for a particular project or to launch a comprehensive capital campaign.
+If your conditions survey indicates that only a few minor repairs are needed, project fundraising may be fine.
+But the conditions survey may show that multiple repairs are needed, such as rewiring, painting, repairing termite damage, replacing deteriorating joists, and making the building accessible for the disabled.
 Planning a capital campaign to raise money for all these important projects together may be a better choice than trying to address each one as it becomes a crisis.

-The first step to raising the funds you’ll need to restore or renovate your building is developing a plan, and that requires knowing where you stand in the first place.
+The first step to raising funds to restore or renovate your building is to develop a plan, and that requires knowing where you stand in the first place.
 The best way to learn where you are now is by asking a qualified architect, building conservator, or engineer to prepare a building conditions survey.
 Unsure about what that is?
 Two articles further explain conditions surveys:

-Another article explains the difference between an engineer, and architect, and a building conservator:
+This article explains the difference between an engineer, an architect, and a building conservator:

 Some congregations doubt whether they really need the services of an architect.
 Here’s a case study of one New York church’s decision:

 When you are ready to hire a professional to conduct a conditions survey, call several possibilities and ask about their fees and their experience with historic religious properties.
-You may want to start with someone already familiar with your own property or with a member of Partners for Sacred Places’ Professional Alliance.
+You may want to start with someone already familiar with your own property or with a member of our Professional Alliance.

 Once your congregation gets its conditions survey, you’ll need to develop a work plan.
 Your architect, conservator, or engineer will help you decide how to plan the work, but this is also a good time to bring in as many members of the congregation as possible.
 Consider distributing copies of the proposed plan of action, or posting them in a conspicuous place for a few weeks, before holding a congregational meeting where members’ questions and concerns can be addressed.
 The more planning and discussion that take place before you appeal for money, the more the congregation will take ownership of the project and support it wholeheartedly.